TomisinJ/tomisinj/README.md

 **Continuous Development and Self-led Learning**

 I continue to seek new information to enhance my personal and professional projects.
 I taught myself how to edit videos using industry standard software, which led to roles in the TV industry.
-Utilising Agile practices throughout Makers enabled me focus on effective time management and prioritise tasks accordingly.
-For our final project, we challenged ourselves to learn Express and React in under 2 weeks to enhance our Sneaker Seeker app.
+Utilising Agile practices throughout Makers enabled me to focus on effective time management and prioritise tasks accordingly.
+For our final project, we challenged ourselves to learn Express and React in under 2 weeks to enhance our **[Sneaker Seeker]**(https://github.com/InfobyAdrienne/Sneaker-Seeker-Demo) app.

 **Problem Solving**